Hombres G: The second album and distribution throughout the Americas (1986)

 The group returned to Trak studios in February 1986 to begin recording their second album, La cagaste...
 Burt Lancaster (You Fucked Up...
 Burt Lancaster; named after one of their first songs).
 60,000 copies of the album were ordered a month before its release.
-Hombres G salvaged one of the songs from the Lollipop era, "Marta tiene un marcapasos" — the single went on to top sales charts in Spain.
+Hombres G salvaged one of the songs from the Lollipop era, "Marta tiene un marcapasos" – the single went on to top the sales charts in Spain.
 The album's sound has been described as less punk and more new wave than its predecessor.
 It made use of ska rhythms ("Visite Nuestro Bar") and was influenced by the slow sounds of the 1960s ("Te quiero" & "Un par de palabras").
 The cover of the album featured an image of the American actor, Burt Lancaster, continuing Hombres G's string of references to American cinema.

 Their second album was even more successful than the first.
 The group began to receive proclamations of love, letters written in blood, and others in which the senders threatened suicide if they couldn't have a date with the group.
 One fan from Zaragoza sent more than 200 individually numbered letters.

 That summer, Hombres G went on tour, which included a performance at the Madrilenian bull arena Las Ventas, where the public began to congregate outside the venue beginning at 8 in the evening of the day before.

 With a consolidated market in Spain, Paco Martín placed his bet on taking the group to the Americas.
 He sent copies of their albums to companies across the American continent, receiving the first response from the Peruvian offices of CBS.
 Hombres G was edited in Peru in mid-1986, and in a few weeks, the album surpassed 50,000 copies.
 La cagaste… Burt Lancaster was published later, but received a similar response.
 The next phone call was from the central offices of CBS in New York, to distribute Hombres G throughout all of America.
-Hombres G found success in México and Venezuela, where their albums obtained gold and platinum certification.
+Hombres G found success in Mexico and Venezuela, where their albums obtained gold and platinum certification.
 Following the summer of 1986, sales of their first two albums reached nearly a million copies in Spain.

-In December 1986, the group was invited to attend the gala of the Bravo awards.
+In December 1986, the group was invited to attend the gala of the Bravo Awards.
 The group was nominated in three categories and won "Mejor Agrupación de Habla Hispana" (Best Spanish Speaking Group).

-Release of the first film and third album (1986-1987)
+Release of the first film and third album (1986–1987)

 David's father, Manuel Summers, was one of the most popular comedy film directors in Spain.
 The group received the offer to star in an autobiographic film.
 The result was Sufre mamón, a movie filmed in Ibiza and Madrid, and which was set to premiere in March 1987.